tttor/ctrl-foundation/method/actor-critic/a3c_mnih_2016.md

  ## comment
  * promising way to use multi-threading
- * plots and tables are all from Atari game setup
+ * plots and tables are all from Atari game setup, although there are experiments in Mujoco/robots